sophiajt/jntrnr.github.io/_posts/2015-11-11-steam-machines.md

 Again, likely something that will be fixed in time, but not the best initial experience and one that will turn-off some gamers from the Steam Machine idea.

-* Valve's Steam brand is already better than the third-party vendor brands.
+Lastly, **Valve's Steam brand is already better than the third-party vendor brands**.
 Steam is **the** major name in PC gaming today.
 Period.
 Who is Zotac or Syber?
 I honestly have never heard of them.
 Why play second fiddle to brands that aren't as strong as your own?

 ## Concern 2: SteamOS